blithe0202/HashTrie/README.md

 HashTrie_TM.thy contains the temporal model and validation of the related time complexity;

 Multi_Pattern_Matching.thy contains the work on selecting the Multi Pattern Matching algorithm as an example of the application.

+Please keep in mind that all.thy files must be run in Isabelle/HOL-2022.